-Driving Reverse in Cab-Forward Mode
+Driving in Reverse in Cab-Forward Mode

-Ensure that the windrower's GROUND SPEED RANGE switch is in the low position before attempting to operate in reverse.
-Be aware that the steering wheel will produce the opposite response in the direction of the windrower from that produced when it is operating in the forward direction.
+The windrower's GROUND SPEED RANGE switch will need to be in the low position before the windrower can be operated in reverse.
+When reversing, the steering wheel will produce the opposite response in the direction of the windrower from that produced when it is operating in the forward direction.

 Back up slowly.
-Hold the steering wheel at the bottom and turn the wheel in the direction you want the rear (cab-forward) of the machine to travel.
+Hold the steering wheel at the bottom and turn the wheel in the direction you want the rear (cabforward) of the machine to travel.

-- 1. Move GROUND SPEED RANGE switch (A) to L (the low-range position). - 2.
+- Move GROUND SPEED RANGE switch (A) to L (the low-range position). - 2.
 Move throttle lever (B) to a mid-range position.